Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 Cheat Sheet For Locking
 =======================

-Pete Zaitcev gives the following summary:
+Pete Zaitcev gives the woke following summary:

 -  If you are in a process context (any syscall) and want to lock other process out, use a mutex.
 You can take a mutex and sleep